JeffreyRobertLynch/GlassBox-XAI/docs/deep_dive.md

 Images 4 & 5 become increasingly defined, with meaningful boundaries, but boundary detail is slightly underexpressed.

-Decoder heatmaps confirm the impact of attention filtering in the bottleneck as the decoder constructs the final boundary.
-The lesion shapes in Grad-CAM closely mirror the final segmentation masks, particularly by the later decoder stages.
-This progression offers compelling evidence that the model "understands" the lesion as a coherent object, rather than simply activating around local features.

-The decoder gradually reconstructs the lesion from a compressed and filtered internal representation.
-The activation heatmaps show that the model’s understanding becomes spatially complete and meaningful here.
-This stage confirms that the attention bottleneck succeeded in isolating relevant features, and the decoder translated them faithfully into a segmentation decision with valid shape and boundary.

 ---

 #### Decision Path Visualization via Layer-wise Grad-CAM - Final Layer with Output - Model 1 - Batch A

 In this final stage, we examine the Grad-CAM heatmaps for the output layer, which produces the segmentation mask via pixel-wise classification.
 The output layer applies a sigmoid activation function to generate a probability map.
 Each pixel gets a confidence score between 0 and 1 for belonging to the lesion class.
 This output is thresholded, at 0.5 for baseline, to create a binary segmentation mask.

 This is the culmination of the encoder’s feature extraction, the attention bottleneck’s filtering, and the decoder’s reconstruction.
-The output layer should reflect the model’s final decision exactly.
+The output layer reflects the model’s final decision.

 ![Model 1 - Grad-CAM Output Layer Output](../output/layer_out_model_1_batch_a_1.png)

 ---

 ##### Observations

-The Grad-CAM maps for the output layer align with the final binary segmentation outputs, as expected.

 The model's output for images 1, 2, 7, and 8 aligns very closely with the expert annotation we saw earlier.